Rezwan192/GoHealth/README.md

 7. Click on Patient or Doctor
 8. To login, use designated credentials provided in project submission

-For further assistance on how to operate Android Studio, please see: https://developer.android.com/studio/run/managing-avds
+For further assistance on how to add a virtual device on Android Studio, please see: https://developer.android.com/studio/run/managing-avds